Preventive-Corrective Cyber-Defense: Attack-Induced Region Minimization and Cybersecurity Margin Maximization: Preliminaries of The False Data Injection Cyber-Attack

 By performing the stealthy FDI cyber-attack~\eqref{eq_FDI_Ddsum}-\eqref{eq_FDI_FmLimit}, the consequent line and load measurement are maliciously and stealthily altered, yielding

 As a result, the compromised power system OPF is misled and thus gives inappropriate generation dispatch $\boldsymbol{G}$.
-Since this paper focuses on the FDI attack-induced line overloading, the attacking objectives are the maximum and minimum overloading of each line (e.g., the $n$-th line), yielding the bi-level line overloading-oriented FDI cyber-attack~\cite{HminChe_TSG2019}:
+Since this paper focuses on the FDI attack-induced line overloading, the attacking objectives are the maximum overloading of each line (e.g., the $n$-th line) in two opposite directions, yielding the line overloading-oriented FDI cyber-attack~\cite{HminChe_TSG2019}:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~over~~$\Delta \boldsymbol{D} \in \mathbb{R}^D$

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~s.t.~~\eqref{eq_FDI_Ddsum},~\eqref{eq_FDI_DdLimit},~\eqref{eq_FDI_FmLimit}